Jilkaat Kwaan Heritage Center and Bald Eagle Preserve Visitor Center

 Adults $15; Youth (5-12 years old) $7.50; Senior Citizen(65+) and Active Duty Military $12.50.

 Walk-in available.
 No reservation required.
-It is recommended to arrive no later than 3pm to have sufficient time to view the exhibits before the 4pm closure.
+However, it is recommended to arrive no later than 3pm to have sufficient time to view the exhibits before the 4pm closure.

 Request a guided group tour with one of our local tour guides.
 They will share their experience of living here in Klukwan, their knowledge of our culture, and review modern and historical exhibits. $35/person (minimum 4 persons or $140)